aditya-kumar-129/aditya-kumar-129/README.md

 - 👋 Hi, I’m Aditya Kumar
-- 👀 I’m interested in Development,cloud computing and solving Real world problems
+- 👀 I’m interested in Web Development and solving Real world problems.
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me through 📧